lalithsuresh/lalithsuresh.github.io/_posts/2020-09-27-Low-Level-Advice-For-Systems-Research.md

 ### Experiments

-A common trap that students fall into is to defer experiments until their system is "ready".
+A common trap that students fall into is to not think about experiments until their system is "ready".
 This leads to the same problem we just discussed about not getting incremental feedback.

 <br>